Inventua/nucleus-core/Documentation/Setup and Configuration/Configuration.md

 5. databaseSettings.json
 6. databaseSettings.`{environment}`.json

-7. All other .json files in the application folder, in alphabetical order, except for reserved file names "*.schema.json" or "bundleconfig.json".
+7. All other .json files in the application folder, in alphabetical order, except for reserved file names "*.schema.json" or "bundleconfig.json", and excluding files which match the pattern `hosting|appSettings|databaseSettings.{*}.json`, to prevent config files which are for other environments from being loaded.

 8. Enviromment variables
 9. Command line arguments

+The filename and environment parts of the filename are not case-sensitive (even in Linux), but the .json extension must be lower-case.

 > **_NOTE:_**    Enviroment-specific settings are commonly used in order to run with different settings in your production, development or testing
 > environments.
 Where possible, a best practise is to always leave the default `appSettings.json` and `databaseSettings.json` files as-is, and make all of your changes